• Skip to primary navigation

 • Place the chuck roast in the smoker and add wood chips.
 Smoke for 6-8 hours, adding additional wood chips as needed.

 • Chuck roast is done smoking when it is tender and the temperature reaches 180-205 degrees.
 It will get more tender the longer it cooks.
 Remove the chuck roast at 180-190 degrees for slicing, or 205 degrees if shredding.
+For best results, let your roast rest for at least 30 minutes prior to slicing or shredding.

 Notes